Law & Order: Special Victims Unit

-The series has received 91 award nominations, winning 33 awards.
-Mariska Hargitay was the first regular cast member on any Law & Order series to win an Emmy Award when she won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2006.
+The series, produced by Wolf Entertainment and Universal Television, premiered on September 20, 1999.
+The series has received 108 award nominations, winning 59 awards.
+Hargitay was the first and only regular cast member on any Law & Order series to win an Emmy Award when she won the Primetime Emmy Award for Outstanding Lead Actress in a Drama Series in 2006.